furkantekkartal/HomeMadeKahoot/README.md

 - Run `Run_All.ps1` - it automatically handles everything
 - The script automatically extracts URLs and updates `.env.cloudflare`
 - If URLs aren't extracted automatically, check the temp log files in `%TEMP%\cloudflare_*.log`
+- If you're deploying to Render, use environment variables instead (no Cloudflare needed)

+### Render Deployment Issues
+- Make sure `REACT_APP_API_URL` and `REACT_APP_SOCKET_URL` are set in Render frontend environment variables
+- Make sure `FRONTEND_URL` is set in Render backend environment variables
+- URLs should be your Render service URLs (e.g., `https://your-app.onrender.com`)
+- The app automatically detects and uses environment variables when Cloudflare URLs aren't available

 ## 📚 Tech Stack